AP071216/mp1/README.md

     </thead>
     <tbody>
         <tr>
-            <th>Navigation bar no longer has dropdown menu so links are displayed in a row along the top.
-"Dog Dojo" text aligns left to account for the used space on the right </th>
+            <td>Navigation bar no longer has dropdown menu so links are displayed in a row along the top.
+"Dog Dojo" text aligns left to account for the used space on the right </td>
-            <th>Carousel images at their largest whilst other images have been decreased in size to account for the grid system but are still easily viewed</th>
+            <td>Carousel images at their largest whilst other images have been decreased in size to account for the grid system but are still easily viewed</td>
-            <th>Text aligned well, fits the screen and doesn't overlap any other content.
-Form is at it's largest and has plenty of space to fill out correctly</th>
+            <td>Text aligned well, fits the screen and doesn't overlap any other content.
+Form is at it's largest and has plenty of space to fill out correctly</td>
-            <th>Grid system allows for easy view of content, mostly occupying 2 columns however events sections and curriculum are able to be up to 4-5 coluumns </th>
+            <td>Grid system allows for easy view of content, mostly occupying 2 columns however events sections and curriculum are able to be up to 4-5 coluumns </td>
         </tr>
     </tbody>
 </table>